 Conclusion

 Both life insurance and AD&D insurance protect your family against life’s what-ifs, but they pay out in different circumstances.
-Life insurance covers death from all causes, whereas AD&D insurance pays a benefit in the event of an accidental death or injury defined in the policy.
-Since AD&D insurance covers events (i.e. accidental injuries) not included in life insurance, it can supplement your life insurance policy.
+Life insurance covers death from all causes, whereas AD&D insurance pays a death benefit in the event of an accidental death or injury defined in the policy.
+Since AD&D insurance covers events (i.e. accidental injuries) not included in life insurance, it can supplement your insurance policy.
 You can buy AD&D coverage as a separate policy or add it to your life insurance plan as a rider.

 Still not sure whether you need both or just one?
 Let Dundas Life help you.
 We will take time to understand your unique personal and financial circumstances and offer advice tailor-made to find the best life insurance for your situation.
 We will also help you find the best coverage at the most affordable price possible.